 The One Vegetable One Community (OVOC) Program was created in 2011 to build community around educating, growing, and eating a featured vegetable each year.
 Selections are voted on during an annual fall Harvest Dinner.
-This year's selection was nominated by Janet Kennedy, and won by an overwhelming majority.
+This year's selection was nominated by Anastasia Bamford.

 Each spring, OVOC and Duluth Farm-to-School collaborate to create and distribute a Vegetable-of-the-Year lesson to over 1,000 2nd Grade students across Duluth Public Schools that aligns with their ‘Parts of a Plant’ learning standard.
-Collard greens also provide a unique opportunity to teach on the cultural and social aspects of food, students will also learn about their excellent nutritional value and will gain important hands-on experience planting seeds.
+Corn provides an opportunity to teach on the cultural and social aspects of food, students will also learn about their excellent nutritional value and will gain important hands-on experience planting seeds.

 Another boon of the OVOC program is the distribution of free seeds to the community.
 You can find the Duluth Community Garden Program tabling at the Duluth Farmers Market in early spring, giving away free seeds and expert gardening advice.
-The year’s selections are Flash and Hi-Crop Collards from Johnny's Seeds, chosen for their vigorous growing habit and excellent flavor.
+The year’s selections are heirloom varieties suited for our northern climate.
 While they last, these seeds will also be available in our four Little Free Seed Libraries across the city.

 If you're interested in learning more, follow the Duluth Community Garden Program on Facebook and Instagram.
 We'll share advice on selecting varieties, planting, harvesting, storing, cooking, and preserving your precious bounty.